nesar/CosmoML/README.md

 Other notes:
 1. salloc script and submit scripts are provided for interactive setup and batch submission setup
-2. Dependancies: Keras with TensorFlow backend, numpy.
+2. Dependancies: Keras with TensorFlow/Theano backend, numpy.
 If using Gaussian Processes, models such as george and emcee are required.